Damisell History, Family Crest & Coats of Arms

 Early Notables of the Damisell family (pre 1700)

-More information is included under the topic Early Damisell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Damisell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Damisell family to the New World and Oceana
+Migration of the Damisell family

 Some of the first settlers of this family name or some of its variants were: settlers, who arrived along the eastern seaboard, from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.